arnkov/la/README.md

 # la
 Not much to see here.
-Just a little project for openGL experiments.
+Just a little project for openGL experiments and creative coding.